PennController/penncontroller.github.io/reference/_how-to-guides/using-prolific.md

         )
     ```

+    However, your redirection URL may differ.
+It can include your own written code instead of CODE portion in https://app.prolific.co/submissions/complete?cc=CODE.
+The most important part is to include your redirection link (however it looks like on Prolific page) at the end of the experiment under the final trial.

     (Note: the use of final ‘newButton’ command here ensures that participants cannot navigate past this page to avoid them accidentally missing the link to receive credit on Prolific)

     Following this process will automatically credit participants who take web study.

-5. Configure other options as well and then press save.
+6. Configure other options as well and then press save.

-6. Your final code should look like this:
+7. Your final code should look like this:

      ```javascript